ArtonRamadani/express-swagger-autogen/README.md

 # Express Swagger Autogen

-🚀 **Zero-config automatic Swagger/OpenAPI documentation generator for Express.js**
+🚀 **Minimal-config automatic Swagger/OpenAPI documentation generator for Express.js**

 Automatically generates beautiful, interactive API documentation from your Express routes with minimal setup.
 No need to write extensive JSDoc comments or maintain separate documentation files!

 ## Features

-- ✅ **Zero Configuration** - Works out of the box with sensible defaults
+- ✅ **Minimal Configuration** - Works out of the box with sensible defaults
 - ✅ **Auto-Detection** - Automatically discovers all Express routes
 - ✅ **Smart Middleware Detection** - Automatically detects authentication and validation middleware
 - ✅ **Controller Analysis** - Extracts parameters from your controllers